Load data from cloud storage: Google Cloud Storage

 Output of SHOW INTEGRATIONS command, with the following columns: name, type, category, enabled, comment, created_on.

-4. Use the GCS Console to configure permissions to access storage buckets from your Cloud Storage Service Account.
-Follow Step 3 under Configuring an integration for Google Cloud Storage.
+4. Use the Google Cloud Storage Console to configure permissions to access storage buckets from your Cloud Storage Service Account.
+Follow Step 3 under Configure an integration for Google Cloud Storage.

 Step 6.
 Create a stage

 A stage is a location that holds data files to load into a Snowflake database.
-This tutorial creates a stage that can load data from a specific type of cloud storage, such as a GCS bucket.
+This tutorial creates a stage that can load data from a specific type of cloud storage, such as a Google Cloud Storage bucket.

 To create a stage, do the following: